For Players

 Classic games are vanishing from storefronts as centralized platforms remove them with little notice.
 Players won't be able to purchase games that are deactivated.
 In some cases, gamers won't even be able to download the games they already own, making their libraries truly worthless:

-Google Stadia hasn't had a successful launch and the platform's future is uncertain.
+and the platform's future is uncertain.